What Is Continuous Integration? Overview

 Making it Easier to Fix Bugs

 Identifying issues sooner makes it easier for developers to fix errors, vulnerabilities, and defects in the code.
-What’s more, this helps to ensure that an issue will be fixed correctly, resulting in a build that’s issue free and working as quickly as possible.
+What’s more, this helps to ensure that an issue will be fixed correctly.
+This results in a build that’s issue free and working as quickly as possible.

 Reducing Project Risk

-Encouraging small, modular changes to the code enables new functionality to be backed out of a release more quickly, or even prevented from entering the main code stream altogether.
+Encouraging small, modular changes to the code enables new functionality to be backed out of a release more quickly.
+You can even prevent it from entering the main code stream altogether.
 This minimizes the impact on other developers.

 Improving Software Quality